nymtech/nym/documentation/operators/src/nodes/proxy-configuration.md

 <a href="mailto:>YOUR_EMAIL_ADDRESS>">maintainer</a>
 ```

-- If you're running the node within the US check the sections marked as `FIXME`, add your DNS name and uncomment those.
+- If you're running the node within the US check the sections marked as `FIXME`, add your DNS name and un-comment those.

 4. Save and exit